wshyang/csv-simplify/README.md

 The environment, segment, intra_inter, and suffix_env must be consistent.
 For example, if the environment is production, the suffix_env must be prd.
 If the segment is intranet, the intra_inter must be intra.
 The suffix components must match the sensitive values for XXX, TLD, and YY.
 For example, if XXX is abc, TLD is com, and YY is sg, the suffix must be intraprd.abc.com.sg or interprd.abc.com.sg.
 The hostname must be converted to lowercase using casefold() before matching the regex and the specifications.
 This is to avoid case sensitive issues.
 For example, P2EAVWAABC01.INTRAPRD.ABC.COM.SG and p2eavwaabc01.intraprd.abc.com.sg are considered the same hostname.

 ## 6. Test Cases and Scenarios
-The program should be tested with various test cases and scenarios to ensure its correctness and robustness.
+The program should be tested with various test cases and scenarios, including edge cases and cases that test the program's error handling, to ensure its correctness and robustness.
 The following are some examples of test cases and scenarios that can be used to test the program:

 ### 6.1 Test Case 1: Simple Command String
 The input CSV file contains a simple command string that does not have any components that need to be simplified or replaced.
 The program should not modify the command string or generate any references.
 For example, the input dataframe before processing: